pusacaspica/ViZDoom/docs/api/cpp/enums.md

 ## `Mode`

-Enum type that defines all supported modes.
+Enum type that defines all supported modes for controlling the game.

 - **PLAYER** - synchronous player mode
 - **SPECTATOR** - synchronous spectator mode